BBBase-EHeresy/PPPub/docs/matched_play_guide/doubles_events.md

 [STARTING POSITIONS]

-[Both teams roll a D6 — the team that scores highest becomes Team A and chooses one of the deployment zones in the centre of the board.
+[Both teams roll a D6 â€” the team that scores highest becomes Team A and chooses one of the deployment zones in the centre of the board.
 Team A then deploys their Primary Force within 6" of the centre of the board in their deployment zone.
 Team B then deploys their Primary Force within 6" of the centre of the board in their deployment zone.
 Both Secondary Forces are kept aside for later in the game.]

 [INITIAL PRIORITY]